-The TOSHIBA System Settings window contains a number of tabs to allow specific functions of the computer to be configured.
+The TOSHIBA HWSetup window contains a number of tabs to allow specific functions of the computer to be configured.

-In addition there are also three buttons: OK, Cancel and Apply.
+In addition, there are also three buttons: OK, Cancel and Apply.

-ОК Accepts your changes and closes the TOSHIBA System Settings window.
+ОК Accepts your changes and closes the TOSHIBA HWSetup window.
 Cancel Closes the window without accepting your changes.
-Apply Accepts all your changes without closing the TOSHIBA System Settings window.
+Apply Accepts all your changes without closing the TOSHIBA HWSetup window.

-Some options shown in gray are possible to confirm their status.
+Some options shown in grey are possible to confirm their status.

-TOSHIBA System Settings screen might have the following tabs:
+TOSHIBA HWSetup screen might have the following tabs:

-- General-Allows you to view the current BIOS version or change certain settings back to their default values - HDD Protection-Allows you to set the HDD Protection options.
-HDD Protection will automatically move the HDD head to a safe position to reduce the risk of damage that might be caused by head to disk contact. - Display-Allows you to select the internal LCD and/or external monitor when the computer boots up - Boot Options-Allows you to change the sequence in which your computer searches the drives for the operating system - Keyboard-Allows you to access the wake-on keyboard function, or to configure the function keys - USB-Allows you to set conditions for USB - SATA-Allows you to set conditions for SATA - LAN-Allows you to set conditions for LAN - ODD Tray Lock-Allows you to set the condition for ODD tray lock.
+- General-Allows you to view the current BIOS version or change certain settings back to their default values - CPU-Allows you to set conditions for the CPU - Display-Allows you to select the internal LCD and/or external monitor when the computer boots up - Boot Setting-Allows you to change the sequence in which your computer searches the drives for the operating system - Keyboard-Allows you to access the wake-on keyboard function, or to configure the backlight brightness - USB-Allows you to set conditions for USB - SATA-Allows you to set conditions for SATA - LAN-Allows you to set conditions for LAN

-Advanced options-Allows you to set the conditions for each device or function
+Advanced Options-Allows you to set conditions for a specific device or function